 Bat Conservation Trust.
 The only UK organisation solely devoted to the conservation of bats and their habitats.

-Bromley Biodiversity Action Plan A website from where you can download the detailed biodiversity plans for various ecological sites throughout the borough.
+Bromley Biodiversity A Bromley council website from where you can download the detailed biodiversity plans for various ecological sites throughout the borough.

 Bromley Council.
 The council’s main home page for all their news and services.